Batched Point Location in SINR Diagrams via Algebraic Tools: Batched point location in the plane

 \subsection{Transmitters on a grid}

 In this version we assume that the transmitters of $\S$ form an $\sqrt{n} \times \sqrt{n}$ non-uniform grid and have uniform power.
-We show how to answer a \emph{single} arbitrary point-location query in roughly $\sqrt{n}$ (rather than linear) time.
+We show how to answer a \emph{single} arbitrary point-location query in roughly $\sqrt{n}$, rather than linear, time.
+We assume that $\S=X \times Y$, where $X$ and $Y$ are two sets of $\sqrt{n}$ numbers (coordinates) each.
+We start by sorting $X$ and $Y$.